wpwupingwp/OGU/README.md

     sequence for analysis.
 Note that it DOES NOT skip the first step of the dividing.

     These two folders usually can be ignored.
-However, sometimes, user may utilize one of these intermediate result:
+However, user may utilize one of these intermediate result (especially for those who only use BarcodeFinder to collect data from Genbank):
     * _b_.fasta
         The raw fasta file directly converted from genbank file which only contains sequences of one locus/fragment.